neurodata/docs.neurodata.io/docs/services/README.md

 # Services

-We provide a tools for interacting with data.
+We provide tools for interacting with data.